L. Anna Ballard

 L. Anna Ballard (July 21, 1848 – 1934) was an American physician.
 After graduating from medical school, Ballard became Lansing, Michigan's first female medical physician.
 She also worked to change the age of consent from 10 to 14 years in Michigan.
 In 2012, she was inducted into the Michigan Women's Hall of Fame.

 Early life and education

 Ballard was born in Michigan on July 21, 1848.
-Ballard grew up with three other siblings, Henry, Sarah, and Alice.
+Ballard grew up with nine other siblings, James, Sindenia, David, Henry, Eunice, Alonzo, Benjamin, Sarah, and Alice.
 After attended the Michigan Female College, she taught at Lansing Central High School for two years.
 In 1871, she became a clerk at a drug store in DeWitt, before applying to the medical department at the University of Michigan in 1873.
 After graduation, Ballard moved to Chicago where she worked under the supervision of Dr. Mary H. Thompson at the Chicago Hospital for Women and Children and studied at the Woman's Hospital Medical College of Chicago.